 \section{Twisted bilayer potential}

-This section will prove two of our main results: Theorem \ref{NewLattice}, which describes the commensurate angles.
-Then we will focus on the representative example of \ref{AddativeAA}, and prove Lemma \ref{WDescription} describing the Fourier support of $W^\theta$- which together with Theorem \ref{DiracPoint} will allow us to prove Theorem \ref{DiracPointForTwisted}, about the existence of Dirac cones for twisted potentials, in full.
+This section proves two of our main results.
+First, we prove Theorem \ref{NewLattice}, which describes the commensurate angles.
+We then turn our attention to the representative example of (\ref{AddPotAA}) or (\ref{AddPotAB}), and prove Lemma \ref{WDescription} describing the Fourier support of $W^\theta$, which, together with Theorem \ref{DiracPoint}, allows us to prove Theorem \ref{DiracPointForTwisted}, about the existence of Dirac cones for twisted potentials, in full.